 REF: Creatures get angry if their treatment doesn't match that of their neighbours, even if the treatment is helpful - Brosnan & DeWaal (2003) "Monkeys reject unequal pay"Equally oddly, we commonly decry people who do a great and helpful job, but didn't abide by some matching thing.
 Consider the politician who changes a policy to improve it, and is then, not praised, but shouted down for 'inconsistency' and 'hypocrisy'.

-Think for a moment - the dislike of hypocrisy is seems to be obvious and intuitive, but, really it is quite puzzling.
-There is no particular logical reason why one shouldn't condemn in others the behaviours you approve in yourself.
+QUOTE: "..the search for a single, overarching ideal because it is the one and only true one for humanity, invariably leads to coercion.
+And then to destruction, blood—eggs are broken, but the omelette is not in sight, there is only an infinite number of eggs, human lives, ready for the breaking.
+And in the end the passionate idealists forget the omelette, and just go on breaking eggs" - Isaiah Berlin '(1994) A Message to the 21st Century'Think for a moment - the dislike of hypocrisy seems to be obvious and intuitive, but, really it is quite puzzling.
+There is no particular reason why one shouldn't condemn in others the behaviours you approve in yourself.
 But the two attitudes, when compared, don't match, so it's bad.

-Human value-judgements often seem deeply puzzling.
+REF: "we are more confident that two people who have committed similar crimes should get a similar sentence than we are confident of what that sentence would be." - Jeremy Waldron (2018) 'One Another’s Equals: The Basis of Human Equality'Human value-judgements often seem deeply puzzling.
 But it isn't necessary to pretend a solution by invoking some mystical origin.
 Nor is it necessary to try to show that they are derived from any need to create benefit - sometimes they do, but they often don't.
 The Necessary Virtues are simply embodiments of the neuronal rule that things which match are accepted.
-That's it
+That's it.

-REF: Ian Morris also looks to social interactions to create values, but correctly, by ToC, guesses that "fairness and justice" must be neuronal hardwiring - Morris (2015) "The Unexpected Origin of Human Values"Were it not for the rule of the ToC, 'fairness' would just be somebody's random preference.
+REF: Ian Morris looks to social interactions to create values, and correctly (according to ToC) guesses that "fairness and justice" must be neuronal hardwiring - Morris (2015) "The Unexpected Origin of Human Values"Were it not for the rule of the ToC, 'fairness' would just be somebody's random preference.

 QUOTE: "Obedience is, without doubt, more meritorious than any austerity.
 And what greater austerity can be thought of than that of keeping one’s will constantly submissive and obedient?"
 Saint Catherine of BolognaThe functionary at Nuremberg expecting their "I was only following orders" to be accepted, or the daily irritation of petty officials and parking wardens "only doing their job" are equal instances of precisely the principle that if a thing (my plan of behaviour, my orders) matches (my actual behaviour) then I have done that which is correct and right and good.